 - Lifestyle Medicine Networking Group

 - Limb Restoration Rehabilitation Networking Group

 - Neuroplasticity Networking Group

 - Technology Networking Group

-ACRM welcomes as members all stakeholders in the field of rehabilitation, including clinicians, researchers, administrators, consultants, consumers, educators, research funders, insurers, and policymakers.
-Students and new entrants to the field are especially encouraged to join; a “young investigators” course offered each year as part of the annual meeting helps them to become productive rehabilitation researchers and ACRM members.
+ACRM welcomes as members all stakeholders in rehabilitation, including physicians, clinicians, researchers, administrators, consultants, consumers, educators, research funders, insurers, and policymakers.

 - Biomedical Engineering

 - Counseling, Rehabilitation

 - Counseling, Vocational

 - Health Services Research